XWELL, Inc. Reports Third Quarter 2022 Results

 Laying Foundation for Profitability

 NEW YORK, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- XWELL, Inc. XWEL, a leading global health and wellness holding company, today reported results for the third quarter ending September 30, 2022.
+10, 2022 (GLOBE NEWSWIRE) -- XWELL, Inc. (Nasdaq: XWEL), a leading global health and wellness holding company, today reported results for the third quarter ending September 30, 2022.

 Business Highlights: